konveyor/konveyor.github.io/content/Crane/Tutorials/StatelessAppMirror.md

 This tutorial demonstrates how to mirror a simple, stateless [PHP Guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) using Crane.

 **Roadmap**
-- Deploy the Guestbook application in the source cluster.
+- **1. Deploy** the Guestbook application in the source cluster.
-- Extract resources from the source cluster using Crane Export.
+- **2. Extract** resources from the source cluster using Crane Export.
-- Generate transformations to prepare manifests for the destination cluster using Crane Transform.
+- **3. Transform** resources to prepare manifests for the destination cluster using Crane Transform.
-- Apply the transformations using Crane Apply.
+- **4. Apply** the transformations using Crane Apply.
-- Apply application manifests into the destination cluster.
+    - Apply application manifests to the destination cluster.

 ### Prerequisites

-Create a source and destination Kubernetes cluster environment in minikube or Kind:
+1. Create a source and destination Kubernetes cluster environment in minikube or Kind:

 **minikube**
 ```